Mobility Solution for the Elderly (Graduation Project)

 Design Development

-1. Ideation: Brainstorming sessions led to multiple concepts that prioritized simplicity and user-friendliness.
+Brainstorming session with different teams: Brainstorming sessions led to multiple concepts that prioritized simplicity and user-friendliness.
 The goal was to create a device that felt like an extension of the user rather than just a tool.

-2. Prototyping: Initial sketches evolved into detailed designs incorporating ergonomic research and material considerations.
+Sketch Ideation: Initial sketches evolved into detailed designs incorporating ergonomic research and material considerations.
 The focus was on creating a device that facilitates easy movement while ensuring safety.

 Conclusion and Reflection